College of Complexes

-The College of Complexes is a loose organization committed to free speech, those interested in continuing adult education, and focusing on social issues and current events.
+The College of Complexes is an American loose organization committed to free speech, those interested in continuing adult education, and focusing on social issues and current events.
 The name is derived from "a psychiatric term for repressed ideas that compel expression."
 The underlying purpose is to solve all the world's problems.

 History

 This organization was founded in Chicago on January 6, 1951, by Myron Reed "Slim" Brundage, at 1651 North Wells St in Old Town.
 The organization changed locations on several occasions.
-Through the 1950s into the 1960s the Chicago Police Department's Red Squad unit visited them several times because of College of Complexes's anti-Cold War stance.
+Through the 1950s and into the 1960s, the Chicago Police Department's Red Squad unit visited them several times because of College of Complexes's anti-Cold War stance.

-The College of Complexes claims to be a "Playground for People Who Think," and seeks "to disquiet the minds of the people."
+The College of Complexes describes itself as a "Playground for People Who Think."
 The primary function of this group is to organize weekly free speech forums where speakers, representing diverse points of view, will make a presentation.
 Following the speech, audience members are invited to make "remarks and/or rebuttals," and each is allowed a maximum of 5 minutes to respond.
 Order is maintained at meetings by adherence to the college's only, and long-standing rule, of listening to "One Fool at a Time."

 The diverse topics covered in this forum have included: